 - The Whittaker Wellness Institute.
 Whittaker Wellness Institute in Newport Beach, Ca is one of the largest alternative medical centers in the US.
 Want to truly cure your atherosclerosis?
 Go here instead of your conventional doctor.

 - Fish oil.
-2–8 g daily.
+2000mg daily.
 EPA and DHA, fish oil’s primary omega-3 fatty acids, reduce inflammation, lower blood lipids (especially triglycerides), improve blood viscosity, and normalize heart rhythms.
 Taking these supplements can reduce cardiovascular mortality by as much as 45 percent.
 Reduce the suggested amount if you eat fish three times per week.
-A great EPA-DHA from small fish can be found in the Liveto110 Store.
+A great fish oil by Metagenics can be found in the Liveto110 Store.
+I also love cod liver oil by Green pastures.

 - Magnesium.
 400–1,000 mg daily.
-This mineral relaxes the smooth muscle tissues that dilate the arteries and reduce blood pressure.
+Many heart attacks are precipitated by dangerously low magnesium.
+Many heart attacks an be prevented simply by supplementing with this mineral.
+Magnesium relaxes the smooth muscle tissues that dilate the arteries and reduce blood pressure.
 Heart medications and blood pressure medications cause magnesium deficiencies, making you sicker.
-Magnesium, as with any mineral, should only be taken in chelated form.
-Large amounts of magnesium can cause diarrhea so build up your dose gradually.
-A great magnesium supplement that is paired with calcium is Paramin, available in the Liveto110 Store.
+Magnesium is best taken in chelated form.
+Large amounts of magnesium can cause diarrhea, so build up your dose gradually.
+A great chelated magnesium malate chelate supplement by Designs for Health and Jigsaw Magnesium is available in the Liveto110 Store.
+I take both to get a few different forms and cover my magnesium bases.

 - TMG (Trimethylglycine).
 TMG is a vitamin-like substance that does a great job of lowering homocysteine levels.
 Homocysteine is an amino acid that, in excess, is irritating to the arteries and is strongly associated with inflammation and hardening of the arteries.
 Homocysteine level is a much more reliable indicator of heart disease than cholesterol levels.
 To lower homocysteine, most doctors suggest a combination of supplementary vitamin B6, B12 and folic acid rather than TMG, although TMG may work better and is recommended for inherited homocysteinuria.
-For more information on TMG, see Trimethylglycine or TMG by Lawrence Wilson, MD.
+Get Allergy Research TMG in the Live to 110 Store.
+I take it every day.

 - Follow a low-glycemic diet.
 You must remove sugar, flour, and refined grains from your diet.
 Ideally, ALL grains, including whole grains, should be removed.
 The consumption of these foods raises blood sugar, which damages blood vessels.
 Consequently, your liver produces cholesterol to go in and repair the damage caused by these foods.
 This is one of the main causes of atherosclerosis.